Best Towns for Day Trips: Newark

 Newark gets a bad rap.
 As New Jersey’s largest city, parts of town have a high crime rate, like most big cities.
 But if you only ever go to Newark to go to the airport to catch a flight out of state, you’re missing out as there are so many great reasons to stop and actually visit.

-Start at Branch Brook Park, with 360 acres, there’s plenty to explore here, and it’s part of the National Register of Historical Places.
+Start at Essex County Branch Brook Park, with 360 acres, there’s plenty to explore here, and it’s part of the National Register of Historical Places.
 Inside this massive space you’ll find playgrounds, stunning walking paths, a retro roller skating rink and in the spring you’ll be able to see thousands of pink and white cherry blossoms in bloom.

 Some of the best entertainment in the state can be found in this bustling city.
 The New Jersey Symphony Orchestra plays regularly at NJPAC, and the theatre venue also features a number of touring productions including ballet and dance.
 Looking to see a big arena concert?
 Try the Prudential Center where some of the biggest acts perform.
 It’s also home to the New Jersey Devils hockey team.